Donaim/miseq-workflow-pres/slides.md

 Even the basic question of "what are we looking for?" requires a very non-obvious concept of retrovirus, reverse transcription, and the provirus.

-Illumina as well, took all this fundamental science and turned it into a machine we can buy and run our lab.
+Illumina took all this fundamental science and turned it into a machine we can buy and run our lab.
 -->

 ---